-Most people would like more confidence in certain areas of their lives; indeed it’s why many people wish to see a life coach in the first place.
-And I get this I really do, especially because I lacked confidence myself when I was younger.
-And though I would say that improving confidence in any area of your life is great; if you’re still struggling to really get the results you’d like, it may be that you need to dig a little deeper and look at self-belief instead.
+I understand the desire to 'be more confident', especially because I lacked confidence myself when I was younger.
+And, although I would say that improving confidence in any area of your life is great, if you’re still struggling to really get the results you’d like, it may be that you need to dig a little deeper and look at self-belief instead.

 For many people, confidence is a ‘mask’ they assume.
 And whilst there is definitely a place for ‘fake it till you make it’ when you’re learning new skills, the spectre of self-doubt can still sneak in, undoing all your good work.
 Then it can seem like a hard, uphill struggle.
 Yes you’ve set the goals and done your affirmations yet real change is elusive or so slow it’s hardly noticeable!

 With help from a coach and a little digging around, this can be enough to uncover what may be blocking success.
-Often this is an underlying belief of not being good enough or feeling that you don’t really deserve the success you long for - and unless this is addressed any results will often be sporadic and patchy.
+Often, this is an underlying belief of not being good enough or feeling that you don’t really deserve the success you long for.
+And, unless this is addressed, any results will often be sporadic and patchy.